nekoNight653/MontyHallProblemTest/README.md

 # MontyHallProblemTest
 The Monty Hall problem was so weird to me I had to make a program to test it and here it is

+Note all the code is on a different branch

     //I made this entire thing because there was some weird thing about picking from three doors then one of them gets revealed,
     // and then you get to pick again.
 Now supposedly if you switch you have a 33% chance to be right or something,